 Do dogs dream?

 If your dog had a dream journal, what do you think it would say?
-Although we can’t speak to our dogs to know for sure, scientists studying this fascinating question have deduced some interesting facts about our dog’s dreams.
+Although we can’t speak to our dogs to know for sure, scientists studying this fascinating question have uncovered some interesting facts about our dog’s dreams.

 During sleep, dogs have the same two stages of brain wave patterns as people: a slow, steady wave pattern of quiet, still sleep and a fast, irregular wave pattern of REM (rapid eye movement) sleep, when the mind is more active and the eyes dart rapidly beneath the eyelids.
 Your dog may whine, breath rapidly and move their legs during REM sleep.